 Please note the following:

-- Prepare 3-5 answers using the STAR framework before the interview and write them down (in a text file, on paper, etc)
+- Prepare 3-5 answers using the SCRIPT framework before the interview and write them down (in a text file, on paper, etc)

 - Your answers should not be longer than 2 minutes

-- Remember to use “I” instead of “we” in your answer, because the interviewer is interested on the actions that you took and not on what the team did
+- Remember to use “I” instead of “we” in your answer, because the interviewer is interested in the actions that you took and not in what the team did

-You can find lots of resources about these questions in the internet (also check YouTube), so I won’t go deeper into these questions.
-Here are same good links to start with:
+You can find lots of resources about these questions on the internet (also check YouTube), so I won’t go deeper into these questions.
+Here are some good links to start with:

 - Grokking the Behavioral Interview by Educative.io (free)